B i o g r a p h y

 Iranian born, Persian Kamancheh and Qeychak player, singer, songwriter and Choir director Gelareh Pour, studied her BA at the Art University of Tehran's conservatorium and her Masters of Ethnomusicology at The University of Melbourne.
 She has completed her unique academic research on 'The Lives of Iranian Women Singers in Diaspora' at MCM in which she introduces the professional aspects of seven selected Iranian female singers' lives before and after migration.

-Now Melbourne based, Gelareh has performed in Iran, Tajikistan, through-out Europe and Australia.
-Since arriving in Australia she has collaborated with some of the countries most innovative musicians.
-Her flexibility and interest in different cultures and genres sees her working across a variety of music scenes, including, improvised, experimental, cross-cultural, classical, electronic and many more.
+After living in Melbourne for 9 years, she now is calling Ballarat (VIC) home.
+Gelareh has performed in Iran, Tajikistan, through-out Europe and Australia.
+Since arriving in Australia she has collaborated with some of the countries most innovative musicians and organisations such as Australian Art Orchestra, Punctum, Rubiks Collective, Cultural Infusion, ANU, University of Melbourne and more.
+Her flexibility and interest in different cultures and genres sees her working across a variety of music scenes, including, improvised, experimental, cross-cultural, classical, electronic, new music and many more.

 Gelareh released her debut album 'Tanin-e Melbourne' in 2013 through Bleeemo Music to wide acclaim.
 An eclectic mixture of tones and melodies that focus on new connections found in Australia.
 Her second full length release, Feb 2015, features Mick Trembath (Guitar) in an intimate duo setting recorded live at Ballarat's B1 Gallery.